loganbecker2/DS202-FinalProject-DataDynamos/README.md

     ## #   DRB <dbl>, TRB <dbl>, AST <dbl>, STL <dbl>, BLK <dbl>, TOV <dbl>, …

 ## Filter every dataset to be all years beyond (inclusive) 2010

+Here we want to simplify our data down to the range that we want.
+This means that we are limiting the data to the years between 2010-2023 inclusively.
+In hindsight, we should have spent the time to put each data point into their respective seasons and working based off of the NBA season calendar.
+We initially did this simplification because it was quick and got us close to what we wanted.

 ``` r
 # Filter injury_data